Why did God let my house burn down in a fire?

 Question: "Why did God let my house burn down in a fire?"

 Every year, there are wildfires around the world.
-In 2012, several fires devastated commercial and residential areas in the state of Colorado.
+In 2012, and again in 2013, several fires devastated commercial and residential areas in the state of Colorado.
 Thousands of people were forced to evacuate their homes, and hundreds of people later learned their homes had burned.
 In times like these, it can be emotionally overwhelming and difficult to understand.
 But the Bible tells us our God is powerful; His love and faithfulness never change, even when tragedy strikes.
 Proverbs 3:5-6 is a great comfort: “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways acknowledge him, and he will make your paths straight.”

 As human beings, we are limited in our understanding of God.
 He always has and will exist, He is all-knowing, He is everywhere at once, and He is all-powerful.
 Because we don’t share those qualities with God, we can never understand all about what He is doing.
 But Romans 8:28 says, “We know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 We can’t see the bigger picture of how God is doing that—it’s difficult for us to see any good coming from a wildfire, for example.
 Sometimes God plainly reveals how He has used a tragedy to bless His people or glorify His name, but other times it seems like we’ll never see how He is working for our good.
 Just as Job responded with faith in the Lord, we, too, can say, “Though he slay me, I will hope in him” (Job 13:15), and, “The Lord gave and the Lord has taken away; may the name of the Lord be praised” (Job 1:21).
 Because we know God is good, we know that He is trustworthy, even when the devastation comes.
 God gives meaning to every moment, even when we are unaware of that meaning.